-I'm 56.
+I was born in 1963.
 I followed an industrial career as an engineer from 1987 till 2002.
 But my real vocation has always been research in mathematics.
-I love maths for multiple reasons I'll probably describe in a forthcoming post.
 For familial reasons, I couldn't do a PhD after my engineering degree.
-Instead, I wrote and defended a PhD in 1997, beside my working hours, because I had in mind that a day or another, I could become an academic researcher.
+Instead, I wrote and defended a PhD in 1997, besides my working hours, because I had in mind that a day or another, I could become an academic researcher.
 So, I'm happy without the least regret to have joined Telecom Bretagne (IMT-Atlantique, now) in 2002.

 William of Occam, the model for William of Baskerville, the main character in Umberto Eco's 'The name of the Rose'.

 My research is strongly influenced by Occam's razor summarized by ‘Never posit pluralities without necessity’ (‘Numquam ponenda est pluralitas sine necessitate’).
 In this respect, I strive to come up